sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 I wonder if there's an automatic way to specify the `Count` and `Index` properties.
 Is there a way to count or enumerate the number of connections from an outlet?
 Quartz Composer provides a *lot* of patches so I would not be surprised if it did.

-To ace the composition, you could move the menu to the bottom left of the screen and make it cover only a quarter of the circle like Path does.
+To ace this project, you could move the menu to the bottom left of the screen.
+Make it cover only a quarter of the circle like Path does.
 I imagine you could implement the latter merely by choosing interesting values for `Index` and `Count`.
+Or, better yet, expose the `360` factor from the `sin` and `cos` formulae as a published input.

 ## The Rub

-Quartz Composer is certainly an interesting tool to have in your toolbelt.
+Quartz Composer is certainly an interesting tool to have in your repertoire.
 Origami does a lot to make it more usable and more flexible.
-For future projects I see no reason to prototype animations in code.
+For future projects I no longer have a reason to prototype animations in code.
 Origami helps you design your interactions faster and gives that sweet, sweet [instantaneous feedback](http://vimeo.com/36579366).

 Yes, it is too easy to create a mess of your composition with too many patches.
-However Quartz Composer thankfully does provide designers robust tools for creating and reusing abstractions.
+Just like not using functions would make a mess of your code.
+Quartz Composer thankfully does provide designers robust tools for creating and reusing abstractions.
 You just have to think like a programmer. ;)